-The Housing Authority disposed of 76 scattered single-family homes to a Purchase and Resale Entity under the Welcome Home program, with 71 homes sold through 2021.
-No other homes were purchased or sold in 2022, with 5 homes remaining in the program.
+In addition, the Housing Authority disposed of 76 scattered single-family homes to a Purchase and Resale Entity (PRE) under the Welcome Home Program.
+There are 5 homes remaining in this program, no homes were sold or purchased in 2022.